CartoDB/carto-workshop/02-builder-analysis/exercises/madrid.md

 ### 3. Data <a name="styling"></a>

 * The layer **`DATA`** tab shows you an overview of your table schema, from here you can also add widgets.
-If you want to have a look at your layer table, click on the table icon at the right bottom corner of BUILDER.
+If you want to have a look at your Data View, click the Data View icon, located on the right bottom corner of BUILDER when a map layer is selected.

 ![table](imgs/airbnb/table.png)

 * We can check that the `price` column contains values like `$60`.
-In order to remove the dollar sign and convert the field into a numeric one, we need to use the **`DATA`** advanced mode.
+In order to remove the dollar sign and convert the field into a numeric one, we need to use the **`DATA`** tab.
-* Open the SQL panel clicking the switch at the bottom left corner of BUILDER:
+* Switch the slider button, located at the bottom of the _DATA_ tab, from VALUES to SQL and apply the following SQL query:

 ![table](imgs/airbnb/sql.png)